khanhafizurrahman80/rec_nn_sentiment_classification/README.md

-# Recurrent Neural Network Sentiment Classification
+# Recurrent Neural Network Sentiment Classification(On going)

 This project is developed for the learning purpose of recurrent neural network.
 The example is used to learn language model & Word Embeddings by applying on the movie dataset to classify sentiments.